 The calendar may still say September, but you wouldn't be able to tell across much of southern Alberta and Saskatchewan.
 Sunday was another long, snowy day, not just in extreme southern Alberta, but as far north as Red Deer and Saskatoon, and as far east as Regina by Sunday evening, as a Colorado low south of the border funnelled additional moisture into the region.

 In addition to official snowfall totals from Environment Canada, amounts in excess of 50 cm were being reported by residents in Lethbridge by early Sunday evening, with 20 to 25 reported in southwestern Saskatchewan.
+Even further south in Alberta, Waterton Park reported 100+ cm of snow locally.

 Heavy, wet snow started to bring down tree branches across parts of southern Saskatchewan by Sunday afternoon.
 SaskPower has reported outages in the Assiniboia area due to downed power poles, while area residents took to Twitter to report power outages in Moose Jaw.